knative/serving/hack/environments.md

 ### The playground environment

-This environment is recreated by a prow periodic job every Saturday 1AM PST, using the latest stable Knative Serving release (i.e., the images available at gcr.io/knative-images).
+This environment is recreated by a periodic Prow job every Saturday 1AM PST, using the latest nightly Knative Serving release (available at gs://knative-nightly/serving/latest).

 You can configure your access by running: